Helena Tynell Bubble Glass Wall Lamp or Flush Mount

 Manufacturer: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn, Germany.

-Other versions: The Helena Tynell bubble glass wall lamp was made in several sizes and models.
+Other versions: This Helena Tynell bubble glass wall lamp or flush mount was made in several sizes and models.
 These lamps were made as pendant lamp and as chandelier with several pendants together.
-Table lamps, wall lamps, floor lamps, ceiling lamps and flush mounts were also made.
+Table lamps, other wall lamps, floor lamps, ceiling lamps and flush mounts were also made.

 Hellin Helena Tynell, born as Helena Turpeinen on December 10, 1918 in Äänekoski, Finland.
 She died January 18, 2016 in Tuusula, also in Finland.